Record an AI-based test

 Modify the originally learned properties to create a new unique description.

 You can specify properties that do not each uniquely describe the object.
-If the combined description does not uniquely describe the object, your changes are discarded when the tooltip closes.
+If the combined description does not uniquely describe the object, your changes are discarded when the pop-up dialog box closes.

 UFT One version 2021 R1 and earlier

 Each property you include in the description must uniquely describe the object.
 Otherwise, you cannot edit other properties, and you cannot save the description.

 If the object can only be described uniquely by multiple properties, create the description in the test script.

 In AI Codeless Testing, the pop-up dialog box provides only one text result and the Ignore text function is not supported.

 UFT One 2022 or earlier: Selecting items from a combo box is a complex operation.
 The Select action is supported on a combo box identified by AI only if UFT One can also identify the combo box as a WebList or a MobileDropDown.

 During recording, you can add a checkpoint.
 That means that you can check the existence or state of an object.